 - Coal ash: Advise electric utilities on the disposal and recycling of coal ash, flue gas desulfurization (FGD) waste or gypsum, and other CCR, including potential issues under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), CWA, groundwater requirements, and dust issues.

-- Waste, spill response, and contamination: Advise clients under federal and state waste management programs, including contamination and spill and incident responses.
+- Waste, spill response, and contamination: Advise clients under federal and state solid, hazardous, and universal waste management programs, including contamination and spill and incident responses and changes made under RCRA or CERCLA

 - Waterways: Advise waterway associations and users on waterway issues, including water resource project funding, Water Resources Development Act (WRDA) legislation, water supply, and Corps of Engineers regulatory programs such as Section 10, Section 404, and Section 408.